aryan-salemababdi/Grove/README.md

 # Grove (v0.1) - minimal Modular framework skeleton in Go

-This repository contains a minimal skeleton for *Grove*, a Nest-inspired framework for Go.
+This repository contains a minimal skeleton for *Grove*, a Modular framework for Go.

 Included:
 - `app/` : core App type wrapping `dig` and `fiber`.